 He did say he had fun and wants to continue learning about aviation.

-Learn more about the Young Eagles here: WWW.YOUNGEAGLES.ORG
+Learn more about the Young Eagles here: WWW.YOUNGEAGLES.ORGWHAT OTHERS ARE CLICKING ON:

 - VEGAS SHOOTER'S GIRLFRIEND 'SENT AWAY' BEFORE HIS MASSACRE